 There are also in-car systems able to adapt to the responsiveness of a car’s brakes based on the driver’s perceived level of anxiety.
 In both cases, visual sensors and AI-based, emotion-tracking software are used to enable real-time emotion analysis.

 In 2018, we will likely see more of this emotion-sensing technology realized.

 Drive emotion AI adoption in healthcare and automotive

 Organizations in the automotive and healthcare industries are prominent among those evaluating whether, and how far, to adopt emotion-sensing features.

-As the example above shows, car manufacturers are exploring the implementation of in-car emotion detection systems.
-“These systems will detect the driver’s moods and be aware of their emotions, which in return, could improve road safety by managing the driver’s anger, frustration, drowsiness and anxiety,” said Ms. Zimmermann.
+As the previous examples shows, car manufacturers are exploring the implementation of in-car emotion detection systems.
+“These systems will detect the driver’s moods and be aware of their emotions, which in return, could improve road safety by managing the driver’s anger, frustration, drowsiness and anxiety,” explains Zimmermann.

 In the healthcare arena, emotion-sensing wearables could potentially monitor the mental health of patients 24/7, and alert doctors and caregivers instantly, if necessary.
-They could also help isolated elderly people and children to monitor their mental health.
-These devices will allow doctors and caregivers to monitor patterns of mental health, and to decide when and how to communicate with people in their care.
+They could also help isolated elderly people and children monitor their mental health.
+And these devices will allow doctors and caregivers to monitor patterns of mental health, and decide when and how to communicate with people in their care.

 Current platforms for detecting and responding to emotions are mainly proprietary and tailored for a few isolated use cases.
 They have also been used by many global brands over the past years for product and brand perception studies.